OffchainLabs/arbitrum-docs/arbitrum-docs/bold/bold-gentle-introduction.md

 - BOLD is currently considered to be in `alpha` release and is deployed on a public testnet.
 [Follow this guide](https://github.com/OffchainLabs/bold-validator-starter-kit) to deploy a BOLD validator to test and explore, first hand, how BOLD works to secure Arbitrum chains.
 To learn more about BOLD, please check out the [BOLD whitepaper](https://github.com/OffchainLabs/bold/blob/main/docs/research-specs/BOLDChallengeProtocol.pdf) and [BOLD's code and specifications on Github](https://github.com/OffchainLabs/bold).

 ## What _exactly_ is BOLD?
-BOLD, an acronym for Bounded Liquidity Delay Protocol, is an upgrade to Arbitrum's existing challenge protocol.
+BOLD, an acronym for Bounded Liquidity Delay Protocol, is an upgrade to Arbitrum's existing dispute protocol.
 Specifically, BOLD changes some of the rules used by validators to open and resolve disputes about Arbitrum’s state to ensure only valid states get confirmed on an Arbitrum chain’s parent chain, such as Ethereum.

-The current challenge protocol has working fraud proofs and is used in production today by Arbitrum chains.
+The current dispute protocol has working fraud proofs and is used in production today by Arbitrum chains.
 The changes BOLD brings enables anyone to participate in the validation of the state of the chain and enhances security around withdrawals to L1.

 A BOLD-enabled validator’s responsibilities are to: